A.J. Pollock Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 4.01 team ERA that ranks 12th among all league pitching staffs.
+- The Blue Jays' 3.77 team ERA ranks 11th across all MLB pitching staffs.

-- Blue Jays pitchers combine to give up 30 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Blue Jays rank 17th in baseball in home runs allowed (31 total, 1.1 per game).

-- Manoah makes the start for the Blue Jays, his sixth of the season.
-He is 1-1 with a 5.13 ERA and 21 strikeouts through 26 1/3 innings pitched.
+- Bassitt (3-2 with a 4.82 ERA and 21 strikeouts in 28 2/3 innings pitched) makes the start for the Blue Jays, his sixth of the season.

-- In his last outing on Saturday against the New York Yankees, the righty went seven scoreless innings while surrendering two hits.
+- His most recent appearance came on Monday against the Chicago White Sox, when the righty tossed 6 1/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.